Azmi1/Platform_Game/README.md

 # Platform_Game
 It's the game I am working on written in python.
 Still work in progress!

-To launch the game don't click the menu.py because thats work in progress open the Platform_Game!

 In the future I will show you how to make game run better!

 If it's saying that the pygame isn't installed type this in cmd: pip install pygame